Options to improve North Stradbroke Island public transport

 Expected economic benefits

-A more functional public transport system that will help expand the island’s economy through:
+A more functional public transport system will help expand the island's economy by:

-- opportunities for existing transport business operations to grow
+- providing opportunities for existing transport business operations to grow

 - assisting existing business operations